top of page

 • Consistency is Key: Aim to practice yoga for at least 30 minutes daily.

-• Establish a Routine: Try to wake up, eat, and sleep at the same times each day to help stabilize your body’s internal clock.
+• Establish a Routine: Try to wake up, eat, and sleep at the same times each day.

 • Prioritize Sleep: Ensure you are getting seven to eight hours of quality sleep.

-• Embrace Relaxation: Intentionally incorporate mindfulness and relaxation practices into your day to manage stress proactively.
+• Embrace Relaxation: Incorporate mindfulness and relaxation practices into your day.

 Conclusion

 Menopause is not a disease to be cured, but a natural transition to be honored.
-It is a powerful time of transformation, and with the right support, you can emerge feeling more grounded, stable, and vibrant than ever.
-By integrating the holistic tools of yoga, including postures, breathwork, diet, and meditation, into your daily life, you can manage symptoms with ease and embrace this new chapter with confidence and long-term well-being.
+It is a powerful time of transformation.
+With the right support, you can emerge feeling grounded, stable, and vibrant.
+By integrating the holistic tools of yoga, including postures, breathwork, diet, and meditation, into your daily life, you can manage symptoms with ease.
+Embrace this new chapter with confidence and long-term well-being.

 Yogi Dr. Aman Sood Suryavanshi